On my first solo trip I got lost.

 In fact, he was asking if I was lost.
 He immediately switched to English and asked whether I needed assistance.
 Once I realized that he was trying to help, I told him that I was trying to find the train station and needed to get there in a hurry.
 He told me that he was on his way there himself and would show me the way.
 He walked me directly to the door of the station.
 As I turned to thank him, he was already gone, walking back in the direction from which we had just come.
 I then realized that he had not been headed for the train at all, and had just taken me there out of kindness.

 I have never forgotten that experience.
 Every time I see a traveler standing on the street looking confused, I remember that feeling and try to pay forward the kindness that was bestowed upon me.

-I had a hunch that members of the Solo Travel Society, our very active Facebook group, would have great stories to share about how locals help solo travelers, so I asked them, “What is your favorite story of a kindness received from a stranger while traveling solo?”
+I had a hunch that members of the Solo Travel Society, our very active Facebook group, would have great stories to share about strangers helping strangers, so I asked them, “What is your favorite story of a kindness received from a stranger while traveling solo?”

 Here are a few of their heartwarming tales from around the world.

 A Long Walk, a Generous Guide, and Two Very Different Rides

 It was almost midnight in Glasgow, Scotland and I was taking the train from downtown to my hostel neighborhood.
 I had missed my stop and gone past where I should have been.
 I was utterly disoriented and in a shady part of town at night.
 I asked a gentleman I'd seen on the train for directions and he said I was at least a 30-minute walk away, and the trains had stopped running for the night.
 He said the neighborhood we were in wasn't safe and kindly walked me to my hostel, even though he had been very close to his home and had to go far out of his way.
 I'll never forget it. ~Angela